Naveengurjar2704/Leave-Managment-System/README.md

 Backend:
-For mock Api and backed we have created a LeaveServices.js file which simulate as a backend.
-It mocks the Login and logout operation and we have used the local storage for storing the data.
+For mock Api and backend we have created a LeaveServices.js file which simulate as a backend.
+It mocks the Login and logout operation and we have used the browser local storage for storing the data.
 Setup:
 1. Clone the GitHub repository using
 git clone https://github.com/Naveengurjar2704/Leave-Managment-System